From Portals to Ecosystems: Building a Patient-Centric Digital Health Platform

 1. Journey-Oriented by Design

-The platform is organised around end-to-end patient journeys (e.g. long-term conditions, perioperative care, prevention), not departmental workflows.
+The platform is organised around end-to-end patient journeys (e.g., long-term conditions, perioperative care, prevention), not departmental workflows.
+Digital touchpoints anticipate needs rather than merely reacting to events.

 2. Interoperability as a Core Capability

-Data flows across:
+Data must flow seamlessly across:

-• Remote monitoring, wearables, diagnostics, and patient-reported outcomes
+Remote monitoring, wearables, diagnostics, and patient-reported outcomes

 3. Intelligence Embedded, Not Bolted On

-AI and analytics are used to:
+AI and analytics should be employed to:

-• Predict risk and deterioration
+Predict risk and deterioration

-• Personalise pathways
+Personalise pathways

-• Support clinical and operational decision-making in real time
+Support clinical and operational decision-making in real-time

-The ecosystem becomes adaptive, not static.
+The ecosystem thus becomes adaptive, not static.

 4. Continuous Engagement, Not Episodic Access

-Patients are supported between appointments, not just during them — through digital coaching, remote monitoring, and proactive outreach.
+Patients deserve support between appointments, not just during them—through digital coaching, remote monitoring, and proactive outreach.
+This is where prevention and value-based care become operational realities.

 5. Trust, Security, and Consent by Default

-Trust is a patient experience issue as much as a technical one.
+Identity, consent, and cyber resilience must be designed in from the outset—not retrofitted.
+Trust is as much a patient experience issue as it is a technical one.

 6. Open, Extensible Architecture

-The platform enables innovation of:
+The platform should facilitate the innovation of:

-• New services
+New services

-• New partners
+New partners

-• New care models
+New care models

 Why This Matters for Value-Based Care